GWBasic/gwbasic.github.io/_posts/2025-06-29-brooms-vs-vacuums-when-to-use-an-orm.md

 To summarize the tradeoffs:

 - **Hand-written SQL and manual creation of objects**: This approach can get quite time-consuming and tedious.
 It also might require learning arcane database syntax, or significant rewrites if the database vendor changes.
 In contrast, hand-written queries normally run faster than queries from an ORM, and the application will use less CPU and RAM.
 - **ORM**: Often, it is much faster (developer time) to use an ORM, but getting high performance can require tedious optimization or learning many more details about the ORM than the actual database.
 Often, if the database vendor changes, the ORM can adapt to a new database with minimal changes to application queries or mappings.
-Introducing an ORM to a project with a very simple schema may be more time consuming than writing queries by hand.
+Introducing an ORM to a project with a very simple schema may be more time consuming than writing queries by hand, due to complications importing 3rd party dependencies.

 The best way to think through the tradeoffs is to ask yourself: Do you need a broom or a vacuum?